 Get older children to help bath the smaller ones and build confidence and bonding in the water for all the family.

 Having fun in the water starts with bath time – there’s nothing like a good splash, lots of bubbles and laughter.
-As baby gets more confident you can gently splash water over his body, start pouring water over him and lie baby on his back and move him gently through the water.
+As your baby gets more confident you can gently splash water over their body, start pouring water over them and lie them down on their back, moving them gently through the water.